 Everybody has heard of Mykonos once in their lifetime.
-Mykonos is part of the Cyclades islands and the Ibiza of Greece.
-Known for its lavish parties and the jetset life, yet it has a lot more to offer than just that.
+The island is part of the Cyclades islands and called the Ibiza of Greece.
+Known for its lavish parties and the jetset life, it has a lot more to offer than just that.
 Like many of you, I dislike mass tourism, so finding some less crowded spots on Mykonos seemed to be a quest.
 Lucky enough I did find some and I love to share these with you.

 Mykonos is surrounded by the Aegean sea so there are plenty beaches to choose from!
 But not all are suitable for what you might be looking for.
 If you have small children, you might want to visit the south east coast for example.
 For the best quiet beaches check these out:

 » Fokos Beach (quiet, plus one small and tasty restaurant!)

 » Merssini (private beach best for couples!
 No restaurant)

 » Kapari beach (great for couples, to get there you must go off road a little bit)

 » Agios Ioannis Beach (some nice beach bars like Hippiefish but very chilled out and not crowded)

 The hard to find Kapari beach.
 Ssst, it’s a secret!